-Drunk driver hits Highway Patrol car
+Suspected drunk driver hits Highway Patrol car, injures trooper

-Deyon’s vehicle hydroplaned on the wet surface near milepost 17, in Huron Township, causing the him to lose control.
+Deyon’s vehicle hydroplaned on the wet surface near milepost 17, in Huron Township, causing him to lose control, troopers said.
 The vehicle then travelled off the left side of the roadway, crossed through the grassy median, striking Trooper Dan Battistone’s vehicle in the rear.

-Trooper Battistone, of the State Highway Patrol Sandusky Post, was stationary facing westbound in a paved emergency turn-around.
+Battistone, who is assigned to the Sandusky post, was stationary, facing westbound in a paved emergency turn-around.

-Trooper Battistone was later transported to Firelands Hospital where he was treated and released with minor injuries.
+Battistone was later transported to Firelands Regional Medical Center in Sandusky, where he was treated and released with minor injuries.
 The 2015 Dodge Charger he was operating sustained heavy rear-end damage and was towed from the scene by Central Automotive.

 Deyon also received minor injuries, but refused medical attention.
 His vehicle sustained heavy front-end damage and was towed from the scene by Sandusky Towing.